hafabdulla/DS_Project/smart_city_architecture.md

 ### 3. Domain Layer

 This layer encapsulates the core logic and data of the system.
-Note that each module folder (e.g.,  `Transport`, `Medical`) represents the domain layer.

 Services and Model sub-layers are logical divisions and not represented in the directory structure.